Sen. Lisa Murkowski And GOP Leaders Respond To Donald Trump’s Tweet About 75-Year-Old Protester

 — Donald J. Trump (@realDonaldTrump) June 9, 2020

-The protester, Martin Gugino, found himself injured after an interaction with police who were attempting to enforce curfew due to recent out of control protests, as The Inquisitr previously reported.
+The protester, Martin Gugino, found himself injured after an interaction with police who were attempting to enforce a curfew, as The Inquisitr previously reported.

-Immediately following the viral spread of the video of Gugino’s fall, two officers believed to be responsible were suspended from the Buffalo, New York police force.
+Immediately following the video of Gugino’s fall going viral, the two officers believed to be responsible were suspended from the Buffalo, New York police force.

-However, Buffalo Mayor Byron Brown has a similar assesment of the protester, calling Gugino an “agitator” and “instigator” who was “trying to spark up the crowd of people” at the time of the accident.
+While Trump’s tweet has been controversial, Buffalo Mayor Byron Brown has a similar assessment of the protester, calling Gugino an “agitator” and “instigator” who was “trying to spark up the crowd of people” at the time of the accident.

 The name of the 75yo man who was shoved by Buffalo police, as he spoke to them, is Martin Gugino.